-Sandrine Bergès and Alan Coffee, eds., The Social and Political Philosophy of Mary Wollstonecraft, in Political Theory, forthcoming.
+Sandrine Bergès and Alan Coffee, eds., The Social and Political Philosophy of Mary Wollstonecraft, in Political Theory (Oxford University Press), forthcoming.

-Jill Locke, Democracy and the Death of Shame: Political Equality and Social Disturbance, in Politics and Gender, forthcoming.
+Jill Locke, Democracy and the Death of Shame: Political Equality and Social Disturbance (Cambridge University Press), in Politics & Gender 14.3 (2018), forthcoming.

 Karen Green, A History of Women’s Political Thought in Europe, 1700-1800 (Cambridge University Press), in Notre Dame Philosophical Reviews, August 2016.